-In your final year, you will have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation (subject to approval).
-This will give you the chance to further develop vital employability skills in areas of research, time management critical thinking.
+In your final year of your accounting degree, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
+This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.

 You learn from academics and industry practitioners whose research continues to have a real-world impact.
 Many of our highly qualified and enthusiastic team are published in world-leading journals and publications.

 accounting and economic development in the public and third sectors

 regulation and corporate social responsibility

 finance and banking